Frank Jay Haynes: Moorhead, Minnesota

 The first Haynes Studio was established in Moorhead, Minnesota in December 1876.
 From this studio, F. Jay was able to build on his railroad business with the sales of local cabinet portraits, views and stereoviews of his railroad photographs.
 By early 1879, F. Jay had relocated his Moorhead studio to a much larger facility.
 However, in the fall of 1879, F. Jay closed his Moorhead studio and moved west across the Red River to Fargo, North Dakota, where he lived until 1889.

 St. Paul, Minnesota

-In 1889, F. Jay established his final studio in St. Paul, Minnesota.
+In 1889, F. Jay established his final studio in Saint Paul, Minnesota.